ikechukwukalu/clamavfileupload/README.md

 ### NOTE

-When a single file scanned fails, the process is ended and every uploaded file is removed.
+- When a single file scanned fails, the process is ended and every uploaded file is removed.
+- Every batch of uploaded files has a `$ref` UUID assigned to them.

 ## PUBLISH LANG